-The value of the timer resource is the number of oscillations of the capacitive sensing oscillator with an additional capacitive load.
-The frequency of the capacitive sensing oscillator is equal to the number of counts on in the timer divided by the period of the fixed time base.
-This frequency should be less than the value obtained during the nominal frequency measurement.
+The value of the timer resource is the number of oscillations of the capacitive sensing oscillator, with an additional capacitive load.
+The frequency of the capacitive sensing oscillator is equal to the number of counts in the timer divided by the period of the fixed time base.
+This frequency should be lower than the value obtained during the nominal frequency measurement.

-26.7.3 FREQUENCY THRESHOLD
+26.2.5.3 Frequency Threshold

-The frequency threshold should be placed midway between the value of nominal frequency and the reduced frequency of the capacitive sensing oscillator.
-Refer to Application Note AN1103, "Software Handling for Capacitive Sensing" (DS01103) for more detailed information on the software required for CPS module.
+The frequency threshold should be placed midway between the value of the nominal frequency and the reduced frequency of the capacitive sensing oscillator.
+Refer to Application Note AN1103, Software Handling for Capacitive Sensing (DS01103) for more detailed information on the software required for CPS module.

-For more information on general capacitive sensing refer to Application Notes:
+Note: For more information on general capacitive sensing refer to Application Notes:

-- AN1101, "Introduction to Capacitive Sensing" (DS01101) - AN1102, "Layout and Physical Design Guidelines for Capacitive Sensing" (DS01102)
+- AN1101, Introduction to Capacitive Sensing (DS01101) - AN1102, Layout and Physical Design Guidelines for Capacitive Sensing (DS01102)